 8K Video Snap

 You read that right.
-Not satisfied with 4K (Ultra HD) resolution, Samsung have equipped the Galaxy S20 Ultra with a camera capable of shooting 8K video.
+Not satisfied with 4K (Ultra HD) resolution, Samsung has equipped the Galaxy S20 Ultra with a camera capable of shooting 8K video.
 That resolution is so insanely good that you can pull any individual frame out of the video to create a 33MP still.
 And extracting stills is super easy – just tap the Snap button while watching an 8K video and the picture will be saved automatically like a screenshot.

 108 Megapixel camera and Space Zoom